[ Book Description |

 - Chapter 12.
 Feature Importance

 - Chapter 13.
-Recurrent Neural Networks and Sequential Data
+Recurrent Neural Networks for Sequential Data (includes Attention Mechanism and the Transformer Architecture)

 - Chapter 14.
 Convolution Neural Networks